 At its first regular meeting after all the members of the council elected at a general election have taken office, or after a vacancy in the office of Mayor Pro Tem, the council shall elect one of its members to be mayor pro-tem for a one (1) year term, or to fill the unexpired term resulting from the vacancy.
 The mayor pro tem shall be the councilmember who receives a majority of the votes cast but not less than four votes.
-In the absence of the mayor, the mayor pro tem shall be vested with all powers conferred on such office.
+In the absence of the mayor, the mayor pro tem shall perform the duties of the mayor and in such capacity shall be vested with all powers conferred on such office.
 In the event of the failure, inability, or refusal of the mayor to act in respect to any matter or duty, the mayor pro tem shall act.
-In the event the office of mayor to serve the unexpired term.
+In the event the office of mayor becomes vacant, the mayor pro-tem shall serve as mayor until an election is held to elect a mayor to serve the unexpired term.